WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Grav/README.md

 # Grav

-A Fast, Simple, And Flexible, File-based Web-platform.
+A Fast, Simple, and Flexible, file-based Web-platform.

 ---